Annotated Images of ATX Socket LGA775, Socket A and Socket 939 Motherboards (Mainboards)

 Motherboard components, sockets and ports

 Some motherboards come with a M.2 (m-dot-2) slot.
 There is too much to know about this motherboard slot to put it on this page, so a good link is provided below instead.
 At some point I will write my own page on it.
-The main use of the slot is to provide a slot for an SSD card that exceeds the speed of the SATA interface used by standard SSD drives.
+The main use of the slot is to provide a slot for an M.2 SSD card..
 Wi-Fi cards are also available.
+Both SATA and NVMe (PCIe 3.0 and 4.0) SSDs are available, but note that the M.2 NVMe drives are four and more times faster than the fastest SATA SSD.
+Therefore, the best choice for any system is an M.2 NVMe SSD.

 The following forum threads deal with the M.2 slot and SSDs.

 The image below shows an M.2 slot with an SSD card installed in it on an Asus AMD AM4 motherboard.
 Note that the M.2 slot has to support the SSD.
+M.2 slots can support both SATA and the very much faster PCIe NVMe SSDs.
 You can’t just buy an SSD and use the slot to install it.
+Download your motherboard’s User Manual from its manufacturer’s website under Support for all of the technical information in detail.
+In order to cut costs, these days, most manufacturers do not provide a printed manual with their boards.

 “There’s a lot to unpack, starting with the fact that there’s more than one kind of M.2 connector, more than one type of interface that can be used with M.2, and more than one kind of M.2 card.” –